cloudflare/cloudflare-docs/content/ruleset-engine/common-use-cases/enable-selected-rules.md

 title: Enable only selected rules
 pcx-content-type: configuration
 alwaysopen: true
-order: 773
+weight: 774
+meta:
+  title: Use rulesets and rule overrides to only enable selected rules
 ---

 # Use rulesets and rule overrides to only enable selected rules

 Use a ruleset override and a rule override in a phase entry point ruleset to execute only selected rules in a Managed Ruleset.

-1. [Add a rule](/basic-operations/deploy-rulesets) to a phase entry point ruleset that executes a Managed Ruleset.
+1. [Add a rule](/ruleset-engine/basic-operations/deploy-rulesets/) to a phase entry point ruleset that executes a Managed Ruleset.
-2. [Configure a ruleset override](/managed-rulesets/override-managed-ruleset) that disables all rules in the Managed Ruleset.
+2. [Configure a ruleset override](/ruleset-engine/managed-rulesets/override-managed-ruleset/) that disables all rules in the Managed Ruleset.
-3. [Configure a rule override](/managed-rulesets/override-managed-ruleset) to set an action for the rules you want to execute.
+3. [Configure a rule override](/ruleset-engine/managed-rulesets/override-managed-ruleset/) to set an action for the rules you want to execute.

 <details>
 <summary>Example: Configure ruleset and rule overrides at the zone level</summary>
 <div>

-The following `PUT` request uses the [Update ruleset](/rulesets-api/update) operation at the zone level to execute only two rules from a Managed Ruleset in the `http_request_firewall_managed` phase.
+The following `PUT` request uses the [Update ruleset](/ruleset-engine/rulesets-api/update/) operation at the zone level to execute only two rules from a Managed Ruleset in the `http_request_firewall_managed` phase.

 In this example: